 What Is Astrophotography

-Astrophotography is a genre of photography which goal is to capture astronomical objects on the night sky (well, photographing the Sun can be counted as astrophotography too, but here we will focus on the objects you can see when skies are dark).
-So if your images portray nebulae, galaxies, or stars (this is really easy!), then you are an astrophotographer!
+Astrophotography is a genre of photography which goal is to capture astronomical objects in the night sky (well, photographing the Sun can be counted as astrophotography too, but here we will focus on the things you can see when skies are dark).
+So if your images portray nebulae, galaxies, or stars (this is easy!), then you are an astrophotographer!

 Who Invented Astrophotography

-Astrophotography has many fathers, but the very first one is the French artist and photographer, Louis-Jacques-Mandé Daguerre.
-He photographed the Moon in 1840 (!) for the very first time.
+Astrophotography has many fathers, but the first is the French artist and photographer Louis-Jacques-Mandé Daguerre.
+He photographed the Moon in 1840 (!) for the first time.
 You can read more about astrophotography history here.

 Types of Astrophotography